dpatti/OverlayPlugin-themes/README.md

 * Shows limit break and other sources
 * New, cleaner class icons
 * Resets view to new encounter when it starts
+* Added new views for deaths and a very crude uptime view

 ### v2